Family law during COVID-19

 - Extension of care orders and interim care orders and emergency care orders and exceptional or urgent interim care orders

-If you cannot afford to ask the Court for protection from an abusive spouse or partner or another family member, you can apply for legal aid.
-The Legal Aid Board has an emergency number for domestic abuse applications: 1890 615 200, from Monday to Friday between 10.00am to 12.30pm and from 2.00pm to 4.00pm.
+If you cannot afford to ask the court for protection from an abusive spouse or partner or another family member, you can apply for legal aid.
+Contact the Legal Aid Board on 1890 615 200, 10am – 12.30pm and 2pm – 4pm, Monday to Friday.

-Alternatively you can email your contact details to email@example.com and arrange a call-back, or you can make an application for legal aid online.
-You can also use the Legal Aid Board’s emergency service if Tusla has informed you that it intends to apply to the court to take your children into care.
+Alternatively you can email your contact details to firstname.lastname@example.org and arrange a call-back, or you can make an application for legal aid online.
+You can also contact the Legal Aid Board if Tusla has informed you that it intends to apply to the court to take your children into care.

 Domestic abuse is violence or another form of abuse by a person against another person that they are, or were, in an intimate relationship with.
 The abuse may be physical, sexual, psychological, emotional or financial.
 Domestic abuse can affect children and other family members.